-With the generous support of Signatur Foundation Sweden, Dream Orchestra has launched a new project in January 2022 which involves and motivates students to express and communicate their thoughts and dreams through storytelling as a means to safeguard their cultural heritage and to build a community together with high quality music making in the orchestra.
+Thanks to the support of Signatur Foundation Sweden, Dream Orchestra (DO) was able to launch the project “Storytelling in Dream Orchestra” in January 2022.
+The project involves and motivates the orchestra’s young members to express and communicate their thoughts and dreams through storytelling.
+The narratives become a means to safeguard their cultural heritage and to build a community together with high quality music making in the orchestra.

 Safe place for children and young people

-Dream Orchestra (DO) offers a safe place for children and young people with a refugee or migrant background.
+Dream Orchestra offers a safe place for children and young people with a refugee or migrant background.
 Here they have the opportunity to meet and learn to play a musical instrument together in the symphony orchestra.
-By providing high-quality music education that is democratic, open and creative, DO has created an essential framework to increase social cohesion between migrants from all continents and Swedish society.
+By providing high-quality music education that is democratic, open and creative, Dream Orchestra has created an essential framework to increase social cohesion between migrants from all continents and Swedish society.